 - Directories that use Teradata schema extensions can use a tdatSystem object.

 - Directories that use only native directory schema can use a system object.

-- For sites with multiple Teradata Vantage systems:, create a bindable object for each system, and for the Unity server, if users log on through Unity.
+- For sites with multiple Teradata Vantage systems, create a bindable object for each system.

-- If site policy requires unique authentication of each service, create a bindable object for each system, and for the Unity server, if used.
+- If site policy requires unique authentication of each service, create a bindable object for each system.
 The LdapServiceFQDN property on each system names its unique bindable object.

-- If site policy views multiple Vantage systems and the Unity server as a single network service, then the individual systems can all point to a single common bindable object in the directory.
+- If site policy views multiple Vantage systems as a single network service, then the individual systems can all point to a single common bindable object in the directory.